-Interlaboratory comparisons (round robins) are conducted as a part of each regional measurement assurance program and constitute one of the primary methods used for assessment of competence.
+Interlaboratory comparisons (round robins) are conducted nationally and as a part of each regional measurement assurance program (RMAP) and constitute one of the primary methods used for assessment of competence.
 The other primary method is the assignment of Laboratory Auditing Program (LAP) problems upon the completion of each training seminar.
 However, on-site assessments may include demonstration of procedures, retest of a calibration item, or test of artifacts submitted directly to the laboratory.

-Acceptable results of proficiency tests are essential for Recognition to be granted; further investigation will be conducted to resolve any deficiencies.
+Acceptable results of proficiency tests are essential for Recognition to be granted; further investigation will be conducted to resolve any nonconformities.
 Proficiency testing results will be analyzed against accepted and/or standardized data analysis methods.
 As with on-site assessments and Recognition decisions, the laboratory may contact WMD regarding proficiency testing results if they believe an analysis was incorrect or if insufficient information was available for a complete evaluation.

-Proficiency testing deficiencies are defined as, but not limited to, one or more of the following:
+Proficiency testing nonconformities are defined as, but not limited to, one or more of the following:

-- a) failure to meet specified proficiency testing performance requirements or objectives prescribed at the outset of the round robin; - b) failure to participate in a regularly scheduled round of proficiency testing for which the laboratory has received instructions and/or materials; - c) failure to submit laboratory control data as required specific to each round robin; - d) performance as a statistically outlying laboratory in two successive rounds of proficiency testing or showing a general pattern of outlying results over three or more rounds; and - e) failure to produce acceptable calibration or test results when using special artifacts whose properties are well-characterized and known to NIST/WMD.
+- 1) failure to meet specified proficiency testing performance requirements or objectives prescribed at the outset of the interlaboratory comparison; - 2) failure to participate in a regularly scheduled round of proficiency testing for which the laboratory has received instructions and/or materials and for which the laboratory is seeking recognition in compliance with the WMD policies; - 3) failure to submit laboratory control data as required specific to each interlaboratory comparison; - 4) performance as a statistically outlying laboratory in two successive rounds of proficiency testing or showing a general pattern of outlying results over three or more rounds; and - 5) failure to produce acceptable calibration or test results when using special artifacts whose properties are well-characterized and known to WMD.

-I) NIST Technical Evaluation
+3.5 NIST Technical Evaluation

 Technical evaluation is conducted prior to awarding a Certificate of Measurement Traceability, and includes a full review of all available technical information regarding the laboratory.
-This may include annual submissions, control charts, quality manuals, assigned training problems, on-site assessment reports, results of proficiency tests, training records, attendance and participation at

-RMAPs, formal accreditation, plus any other relevant information affecting the quality of the laboratory's measurement results.
+This may include annual submissions, control charts, quality manuals, associated appendices, administrative procedures, assigned training problems, on-site assessment reports, results of proficiency tests, training records, attendance and participation at RMAPs, formal accreditation, plus any other relevant information affecting the quality of the laboratory's measurement results.